|

 3.

-2. So that's another West Coast Trip on the books.
-Personally I haven't made a trip out there since my 2005 trip to Roddickton, who knows, maybe next year I'll make it out!
+2. Another West Coast Trip on the books.
+Personally I haven't made a trip out that way since my 2005 trip to Roddickton, who knows maybe next year will mark my return!

-1. All in all it was an awesome time, the guys logged over 1300km on the machines, Bill broke his machine in, and no one broke anything up.
+1. It was by all accounts an awesome time, the guys logged over 1300km on the sleds, Bill got his machine broken in, and no one broke anything.
 This story has been written as was relayed to me by Mark French, so I put any mistakes or lack of clarity in describing the rides squarely on him!
 LoL

 Cheers, MIKE